Amedi13/Weather-Tracker-App/README.md

 1. Open up a new terminal window and run *pip install virtualenv*

-2. to verify the Virtual Environment was installed succesfully navigate by running *py -m venv env* and then running *.\env\Scripts\Activate*
+2. *cd wt-services*

+3. *.\env\Scripts\Activate* this should bring you in a Virtual Enviorment

 **Backend Set Up (Django)**

-1. Make sure you are in the Virtual Environment, and run *pip install django* in a terminal window
+1. Make sure you are in the Virtual Environment, and run *pip install django* in a new terminal window

 2. to start the server navigate to the directory you made in the previous step and run *py manage.py runserver*